saicharan-gouru/fun-with-triangles/README.md

 This is a web application which is built using HTML,CSS,JS.
 In this we have some basic fun things about triangles like
 a.
 Is triangle
-b.
+a.
 Traingle quiz
-c.
+a.
 Calculating hypotenuse
-d.
+a.
 Calculating area of triangle

 ## Techstack used
 * HTML5